nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 Moreover, having reached the state of Diamond Body, he thought he could endure to some degree.

 "You don't understand.
-I know Shirone has mental strength that will never collapse.
+I know you have mental strength that will never collapse.
 But that alone might not be enough."

 "You'll never collapse but might collapse anyway?
 That seems contradictory."

 "No. The former and latter are at different conceptual levels.
-If it's a vessel to contain Shirone's mind, the current durability would be sufficient.
+If it's a vessel to contain your mind, the current durability would be sufficient.
 But concepts born from higher dimensions like angels are different in quality.
 It might be a vessel sufficient for containing water, but if that water freezes, any vessel will inevitably break."

 "I see."